 Charge up before a ride

-Prolonging the life of your battery
+How to prolong the life of your e-bike battery

-Store in the right conditions
+Store your battery in the right conditions

-Keep it partially charged year-round
+Keep the battery partially charged year-round

 Implementing these changes to improve the range of your battery will help keep your rides on track and save you money on recharging, meaning that your e-bike will be more cost-efficient.